scuzzydude/asimov/asimov.md

 At Scoot registration, the trustee may trade The Foundation for the new genesis scoot at a negotiated rate in asimov.
 This schedule of investment offered by The Foundation shall be published and unbiased based on content.
 The Foundation may decline to make an offer arbitrarily.
 This would typically be to avoid participation in novelty scoot or obvious vanity.
 A Scoot does not need to be held by The Foundation for it to participate in the network.

-By collecting newly minted scoot, the asimov represents an index of the value of all Scoot.
+By collecting newly minted scoot, asimov is an index that reflects the value of all Scoot.

 An Initial Scoot Offering (ISO) is an issue of a fixed number of scoot.
 The scoot may be offered at a fixed rate of asimov, or as an auction.
 Scoot must conform to the rules of the Foundation.
 In the United States, conforming to these simple rules should ensure that Scoot do not fall under the jurisdiction of securities law.
 This is not evasion of securities law but a byproduct of the exclusion of property.
 Holders of a particular scoot are known collectively as the scootage.